RylanYancey/RylanYancey/CppNotes/rule_of_5.md

 }
 ```

-In the Rule of 5, we are trying to create Move Semantics for an object.
+In the Rule of 5, we are trying to create Move Semantics for an object that will allow us to use std::move(object);

 ## Move Constructor